 The collection includes photographs of county courthouses for the state of Missouri, taken in the mid-twentieth century by Richard L. Lee.

-Written by Louisa Milburn, descendant of Solomon Fisher, who owned the land on which this Pike County town was built in 1819.
+The papers contain a history of Frankford, written by Louisa Milburn, descendant of Solomon Fisher, who owned the land on which this Pike County town was built in 1819.

 Missouri Extension Homemakers Association, Inc., Sacred Stones & Stained Glass Windows, Project, (C3723)